 Following a protracted downturn in precious metal and commodity prices and the resource sector from mid-2011 to the end of 2015, gold, silver and metal prices staged a marked recovery in 2016.
 Silver traded up to US\$20 per ounce by June/July 2016, up from US\$14 per ounce at the beginning of the year.
 However, during the second half of 2016 silver prices were volatile and gradually declined back to US\$16 per ounce by December 2016.
 This was mainly due to prospects of higher interest rates in the United States and the increase in the value of the U.S. dollar following the U.S. elections in November 2016.
 In 2017 to the date of this report, silver prices have continued to be volatile, increasing to over US\$18 per ounce in February and April 2017, only to go back to below US\$16 per ounce in early July.
-The silver price has trended up in July and August to just over US\$17 per ounce at the time of this report.
+The silver price has continued to fluctuate during the third quarter, increasing to US\$18 per ounce in late August and back down to US\$16.50 per ounce in mid-September.
+It is trading at just under US\$17 per ounce at the time of this report.
+Gold and base metals also have not seen the expected increases in prices in spite of a generally positive economic outlook in the US, Europe and Asia.
 This has dampened some of the earlier optimism for the resource and exploration sectors seen in the first half of 2016.
-The Company managed to use this window in 2016 to significantly strengthen its working capital which continues to assist management in considering initiatives such as the drill program completed at the La Esperanza project with positive results.
+The Company managed to use the more positive window in 2016 to significantly strengthen its working capital which continues to assist management in considering initiatives such as the drill program completed at the La Esperanza project with positive results.